mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I was amused by his choice of words.
 "Charming a young maman?
 At your age?"

-"I'm often told that I say too much of what I mean," he explained, "Some may consider it charming, I suppose."
+"Oh, pardon my forwardness.
+I'm often told that I say too much of what I mean," he explained.

-I smiled, understanding his view for once.
-"Too many of my generation are afraid to speak their minds.
-Perhaps they could learn something from you."
+I nodded, understanding his view.
+"Too many of my generation are afraid to speak their minds," I said.
+"Perhaps they could learn something from you."

-He chortled, "Charming an old man.
+He pretended to be shocked.
+"Charming an old man.
 At your age?"

-I laughed.
-It was loud and it was awkward, but I didn't mind.
+I laughed but became suddenly conscious of the loud and awkward sound of my own voice.
+Luckily, he didn't seem to mind.

 He began again, "so what brings you to the capital?"
 I froze a bit, surprised that he could guess where I was going.

 "My jundwoman works there," I stuttered.
 "Just bringing her something."

 "Ahh.
-Surprising your jundwoman.
-I bet she'll be excited," he said.
+Coming all this way to surprise your jundwoman.
+How thoughtful," he said, almost patronizing.

 "Heh.
-Yea...
-I hope she receives it well."
+Yea..."
+I trickled my words that I wouldn't say too much.
+"I hope she receives it well."

-"A good jundwoman would be happy that you thought to brighten her day," he said.
+"A good jundwoman would appreciate an attempt to brighten her day," he said.

 "We haven't been too happy with each other lately, so I hope you're right."

 "Yes, that will happen from time to time," his voice had a tinge of melancholy.
-"I still remember once, I was squabbling with my bundmaman about my son's first formal robe.
+"I still remember once, I was squabbling with my jundmaman about my son's first formal robe.
 We never even asked him what he wanted to wear; we were too bent on winning the fight.
-For weeks, It went on like an obsession or a fever.
+For weeks, It went on like an obsession.
 We didn't speak, we didn't eat together.
 But then one day," he snapped the air with his fingers.

 "... what?"
 I asked.
 "One day, what?"

 "The fever was gone.
-Such an overwhelming impediment was nothing but a trifle.
+Such an overwhelming impediment was reduced to a trifle.
 They all end the same way."

 "You've never had a fight that wouldn't stop?"

-He paused and looked at me as if he had seen a younger version of himself in me. "...Perhaps it's better if I don't talk about it."
+He paused and looked at me as if he had seen a younger version of himself in me. "...I'd rather not talk about such things."

-"I don't mean to pry.
+"I didn't mean to pry.
 It's just... if you have any advice, it would be greatly appreciated."

-"Perhaps your parents would give better advice than I can," he said.
+"Perhaps your parents would give better advice than a man like me," he said.

 "My mother died shortly before I got married.
-My father and nather... were never really present."
-I said.
+My father and nather... well I never knew them," I said.
 I hoped that opening up to him would make him do the same.

 "Oh, that's terrible..."
 He said, visibly uncomfortable.
 "Well you did a splendid job raising yourself.
 Must be those child-rearing instincts you maman have that got you through it."